-Also, do not use bleach when cleaning grout because it can potentially stain grout and cause it to turn yellow.
+● Also, do not use bleach because it can potentially stain and cause yellowing.